-The Laboratory's environmental aspects have not drastically changed over the past several years, and with the integration of the EMS into the Laboratory's Integrated Safety Management System (ISMS) there are mechanisms in place to detect new environmental aspects and impacts.
+The Laboratory's environmental aspects have not drastically changed over the past several years, and with the integration of the EMS into the Laboratory's ISMS there are mechanisms in place to detect new environmental aspects and impacts.
 The Laboratory has an Environmental Management System Steering Committee that consists of researchers, safety personnel, facilities personnel, and transportation and procurement personnel.
 This committee is tasked with recommending targets and objectives to the Laboratory's Executive Council.
 These recommendations help meet DOE sustainability goals and other Laboratory EMS goals.
-Approved recommendations are tracked in the Ames Laboratory Corrective Action Tracking System - ALCATS for completion.
-The Laboratory achieved its 2015 goal of adding an excess property page to the website allowing personnel to "shop" for excess property within the laboratory instead of purchasing new products.
+Approved recommendations are tracked in the Ames Laboratory Corrective Action Tracking System (ALCATS) for completion.
+The Laboratory achieved a 2016 goal of publishing a chemical redistribution inventory within the Laboratory wide chemical inventory system to encourage use of surplus chemicals within the organization.
 The committee has identified longer term goals that remain ongoing initiatives.

 The Laboratory's EMS was last reviewed by DOE-CH in February, 2015.
 The Laboratory maintains a strong recycling program and culture and strives to help meet DOE sustainability goals.
-The review team identified two minor nonconformities based on the requirements of DOE O 436.1, Departmental Sustainability as well as four opportunities for improvement.
+The review team identified two minor nonconformities based on the requirements of DOE O 436.1, Departmental Sustainability, as well as four opportunities for improvement.
 The nonconformities were addressed through corrective actions that have been completed and the identified opportunities for improvement have been integrated into the EMS.